+Office organization ideas has always been a hot toppic.
 The importance of organization and the impact of order, or the lack thereof, on your workday productivity is not a new concept.
 Similar to an accident halting the flow of traffic and slowing down everything in its wake, when things are not in order in your workspace, you can lose hours of your life just trying to find what you need!
 The problem is compounded when the disorder piles up to the point that you are at a complete workday stand-still.

-Clear the Mental Clutter
+Workspace Organization Starts with Clearing the Mental Clutter

 If you ask highly efficient people what helps keep them in line, I am willing to bet that most, if not all, mention the importance of making lists.
 Prior to cleaning the clutter of your space, you need to clear the clutter of your mind.
 Get in the habit of making lists for your daily agenda.